Understanding apt dkpg and Essential Linux Commands

 sudo apt update

-: Checks the latest package lists.apt list --upgradable
+: Checks the latest package lists. apt list --upgradable

-: Displays the list of packages eligible for an upgrade.sudo apt upgrade
+: Displays the list of packages eligible for an upgrade. sudo apt upgrade

+: Installs the updates for those packages.
 To free up space and ensure a clean system, you can also use:

 sudo apt autoremove --purge